They fell in love on a Greyhound Bus 35 years ago. They've been together ever since - KTVZ

 Travelers were starting to deposit their bags in the bus hold.
 Tiffany wasn’t paying attention, but then a young woman further up the line reached over to hand Tiffany a luggage tag.

-“You’re going to need one of these to check your bag in,” said the stranger.
+“You’re going to need one of these to check your bag in,” said the stranger, smiling.

 The woman with the extra luggage tag was Bridgette.
 Then 18, she was living and working in San Francisco, and on her way back there after a weekend visiting her parents in Sacramento.